 -

-No Official Star Naming: Neither the IAU nor any other official organization provides a star-naming service.
-Therefore, this becomes a matter of private entities to offer this.
+No Official Star Naming: No official organization, including the IAU, offers a star-naming service.
+As a result, this becomes a matter for private entities to offer this.

 -